DMG0411/AppointmentApp/README.md

 -> JavaScript

--> MySQL via XAMPP ( used phpmyadmin to manage DB datas )
+-> MySQL via XAMPP ( used phpmyadmin to manage DB data )